Coco194/Coco194/README.md

 Hey there, I'm Shaffaq👋
 -------------------------

 I'm a passionate Front-End Developer from Sri Lanka.
-Currently, I'm learning Javascript and also interested in learning more about Back-End technologies ✨
+Currently, I'm learning Javascript and also interested in learning more about Back-End technologies 👨‍💻

-Currently I work with these technologies 🚀
+Currently I am familiar with these technologies 🚀
 * HTML
 * CSS
 * Javascript